bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 common for data exchange scenarios, in particular, FHIR for health data exchange.
 FHIR is particularly challenging because of its deeply nested and cyclic structure.
-With these extensions, creating schema bases and overlays for FHIR-like standard schemas is possible.
+With these extensions, creating schema layers for FHIR-like standard schemas is possible.

 Existing OCA specification uses schema bases and overlays without a well-defined JSON-LD context.
-This RFC defines an ontology and the associated JSON-LD context for schema bases and overlays.
-This allows precise semantic definitions for schema base and overlay terms and functionality associated with those terms.
-It also removes unnecesary information such as overlay types, because the well-defined ontology already provides that information.
+This RFC defines an ontology and the associated JSON-LD context for schemas and schema layers.
+This allows precise semantic definitions for schema and layer terms and functionality associated with those terms.
+It also removes the unnecesary distinction between schema bases and different types of overlays, because a well-defined ontology and the schema that combines layers already provide that information.

 ## Tutorial

-### Schema Base
+### Schema Layer

-The proposed schema base is as follows:
+The proposed schema layer is as follows:

 ```
 {
   "@context": "http://schemas.cloudprivacylabs.com/layers.jsonld",
-  "@type": "SchemaBase",
+  "@type": "Layer",
   "@id": "http://example.org/someEntity/schemaBase",
   "objectType": "someEntity",
   "attributes": {